hiimkoin/Crockford-challenges/README.md

 4. Write a function that adds from two invocations.
 5. Write a function that takes a binary function, and makes it callable with two invocations.
 6. Write a function that takes a function and an argument, and returns a function that can supply a second argument.
+7. Without writing any new functions, show three ways to create the 'inc' function.